Real Examples Of Bad Pitches

 Why do they hate us?

 This is the emotional tone you use when you’re about to impeach someone.
-They can expect extreme hesitation in us contacting them about anything.
+This artist can therefore expect extreme hesitation in us contacting them about anything.

 5 Ranges over 500 images to choose from.